I have maintained a life-tracking project since 2013. If you’re interested in that, this page is for you. Hopefully it will answer your questions.

 Once You’re a Bit More Serious

-If you decide some things you want to track don’t natively correspond well on a 1:1 basis with any given period, then you have a decision to make.
+If you decide some things you want to track more frequently than “once/day”, then you have a decision to make.
 For example - you want to track the names of movies you watch, but you might watch 2 or more movies in any given day.
 You can do one of 3 things:

 Those options are presented from “easiest but least scalable” to “hardest but most scalable”.
 Option 3 allows you to use Google Forms and “If This Then That” (or related services) pretty quickly and easily.
 The graphic below presents option 3, which I like best.